The Victorian ACCO Model

 Challenges to the Victorian ACCO Model

-- Covering costs beyond direct service delivery, such as HR, Finance, Quality and accreditation, Communications, vehicles, technology and data management.
-To try to cover these indirect costs, ACCOs allocate a small administrative levy across service grants.
+• Managing costs beyond direct service delivery, such as HR, finance, quality and accreditation, communications, vehicles, technology, cyber security and data management.
+To try to cover these indirect costs, ACCOs allocate a small administrative levy across service grants – but it is not enough.

-- A uniquely high reporting burden due to overlapping requirements of multiple funders, accreditation and standards reporting.
+• A uniquely high reporting burden due to the overlapping requirements of multiple funders, accreditation and standards reporting.

-Despite, long-standing government commitments to simplify funding through outcomes-based funding models, progress has been slow.
-To date, no substantial resources have been allocated to support this transition.
+Despite long-standing government commitments to simplify funding, including through outcomes-based funding models, progress has been slow.
+ACCOs will need adequate resources to transition their reporting models.

 How is Quality Assured?